Shopify/ui-extensions/packages/ui-extensions/src/surfaces/checkout/components/TextBlock/content/guidelines.md

 ## Best practices

-- Create contrast between more and less important text with properties such as `size`, `emphasized`, and `subdued`.
+- Create contrast between more and less important text with properties such as `size` and `subdued`.

 ## Related components